yahya14/pyGecko_timerhax/README.md

-# pyGecko
-Python library for use with TCPGecko.
-Requires kernel exploit to use.
+# Timerhax for Splatoon v2.9.0
+A Python script for adjusting the timer in Splatoon in 3 different modes:

+- Recon
+- Battle Dojo
+- Amiibo timed challenges

 **Files:**